-Open Farm Days is a two-day agricultural celebration where farms and businesses across Alberta open their doors to the public.
-In 2016, many Central Alberta locations took part in the festivities on August 20th & 21st.
+Open Farm Days is a two-day agricultural celebration in August where farms and businesses across Alberta open their doors to the public.

 A commonality throughout Open Farm Days host locations is passion, and this farm did not disappoint.
 The Jungle Farm is filled with authentic family fun that has old and new farm favorites waiting around each corner.
 We were amazed at the amount of things to do at the farm and the quality of each experience.
 From their vast u-pick filled with new arrays of fresh produce each season to the giant play area, 8-acre corn maze and unique festivals this farm is a must-visit during Spring, Summer and Fall.